Page Under Construction - Watch This Space!

 Fireplaces and Cooking

 Luggage at camp has evolved over the years.
 The starting point was, as with so many things, 'ex-army' - the army kit bag was made in thick canvas with a round base and drawstring top.
-It could be carried on one shoulder, and several of them could be stacked up in pyramids.
-After WW1 many were available from 'army surplus' suppliers - and many families would have them at home from fathers or brothers who had served.
+It could be carried balanced on one shoulder, and several of them could be stacked up in pyramids.
+After WW1 many were available from 'army surplus' suppliers - and many families would have them at home, the property of those fathers or brothers who had served and survived the war.

-Carrying them very far, however, was tyring, and frequent were the stops to switch the bag from one shoulder to the other - and the rounded shape meant that knobbly items could dig in uncomfortably.
-Although in theory they could be carried across the shoulder, there weren't convenient handholds to do so, and it tended to result in a stiff neck before long.
+Carrying them very far, however, was tiring, and frequent were the stops to switch the bag from one shoulder to the other - and the rounded shape meant that knobbly items could dig in uncomfortably during the carrying.
+Although in theory they could be carried across the shoulders, there weren't convenient handholds to do so, and it tended to result in a stiff neck before long.

-It was only in the 1970s and 1980s that more lightweight waterproof fabrics became widespread, and rucksacks replaced haversacks, and moved from being made of cotton canvas towards being made of lighter synthetic materials - and in a wider range of colours (partly as a safety feature when hiking, as it was recognised that blending into the landscape wasn't always ideal!).
-In terms of size, too, rucksacks were becoming larger - as airbeds and sleeping bags had replaced palliasse covers and blankets, and people used to centrally-heated houses needed many more clothes to stay warm, so more luggage space was needed and larger capacities were needed.
-As a result, straps became padded and pockets often had zips.
-In this era rucksacks usually still had metal frames to retain the shape - progress on making them ergonomic was slow and comfort levels varied - there was still a tendency to fit the person to the rucksack, as much as to fit the rucksack to the person, and all were unisex, but designed on the assumption of a male user, and thus male torso size.
+It was only in the 1970s and 1980s that more lightweight waterproof fabrics became widespread, and rucksacks replaced haversacks, and moved from being made of cotton canvas towards being made of lighter synthetic materials such as nylon - and in a wider range of colours (partly as a safety feature when hiking, as it was recognised that blending into the landscape wasn't always ideal!).
+In terms of size, too, rucksacks were becoming larger - as airbeds and sleeping bags had replaced palliasse covers and blankets, and people used to centrally-heated houses needed many more clothes in layers in order to stay warm, so more luggage space was needed and larger capacities became more popular.
+As a result, the straps became padded and more pockets were added, often with metal zips.
+In this era rucksacks usually still had metal frames to retain the shape - progress on making them ergonomic was slow and comfort levels varied - there was still a tendency to fit the person to the rucksack, rather than necessarily fit the rucksack to the person, and all were unisex, but designed on the assumption of a male user, and thus male torso size.

-In modern times, rucksacks have developed onwards - they can now be obtained in 'ladies fit', and in a range of sizes measured in litres from 20 or 30 up to 70 or 80.
-Materials are lightweight, framing tends to be limited to a couple of lightweight metal struts, and ther is often a separate bottom section to keep the bedding apart from the clothes, multiple pockets, and areas of strapping to allow items like walking poles to be fastened to the outside.
-Shops offer fitting services, and adjustable straps make it much easier to adjust the rucksack so it fits snuggly against the back with the shoulder straps sitting on the shoulders without digging in, whilst the introduction of padded waist belts means that a goodly proportion of the weight can be carried on the hip bones, rather than relying on the shoulders alone.
+In modern times, rucksacks have developed onwards - they can now be obtained in 'ladies fit', and in a range of sizes, measured in litres, from 20 or 30 up to 70 or 80.
+Materials are lightweight, framing tends to be limited to a couple of lightweight metal struts, and there is often a separate bottom section to keep the bedding apart from the clothes, multiple pockets, and areas of strapping to allow items like walking poles to be fastened to the outside.
+Shops offer fitting services, and adjustable straps make it much easier to adjust the rucksack so it fits snuggly against the back with the shoulder straps sitting on the shoulders without digging in, whilst the introduction of padded waist belts means that a goodly proportion of the weight can be carried on the hip bones, rather than carrying all the weight on the shoulders alone.
 Some come with detachable backpacks, allowing you to leave the main rucksack in camp whilst taking the backpack out on your day hike.